-Here is the new video for our song "Space Phone," created and filmed by Mary Alice using stop-motion animation.
+Here is the new video for our song "You're in the Show" directed and animated by Dylan Mars Greenberg!
 Wallow in the amazing goodness.

 The Electric Grandmother is the story of a couple and their lives, come together to make humorous, surreal, post-modern music and imagery.
 Inventors of the genre "Sitcom-Core."
 Purveyors of love and vulgarity.
 Washington DC is their home.